Popular Sandton nightclub Blackdoor shut down for breaking lockdown laws

 Police Minister Bheki Cele explains why the #BlackDoor nightclub in Sandton was raided by @SAPoliceService in the early hours of Sunday morning.
 The owner of the club will be charged with contravention of the Disaster Management Act. pic.twitter.com/WQafjYOYCI— Lirandzu Themba (@LirandzuThemba) October 24, 2020

-Fihla said police then made their way to Bryanston, but found that nightclubs in the area had been following the current regulations.
+Fihla said police then made their way to Bryanston, but found that nightclubs in the area had been after the current regulations.

-However, in Midrand, XO Lounge, formerly known as Teazers, police found employees were still on the premises after midnight.
+However, in Midrand, at XO Lounge, formerly known as Teazers, police found employees still on the premises after midnight.

 The employees were taken to the police station where they had to pay a R1,000 fine each to be released.